basit3000/trainapplication/README.md

 NOTE: This project is currently being worked on and if anyone wants to contribute to it, feel free to.
-It's very casual and mostly for practicing. {Current progress; functioning users purchasing tickets defined by the admin in the database.}
+It's very casual and mostly for practicing. {Current progress; functioning users purchasing tickets defined by the admin in the database and ability to delete and modify tickets.
+Future: Associate tickets with locations.}

 # Train application